Michigan: Airports

 Detroit Metropolitan Airport in the western suburb of Romulus, was in 2010 the 16th busiest airfield in North America measured by passenger traffic.
 The Gerald R. Ford International Airport in Grand Rapids is the next busiest airport in the state, served by eight airlines to 23 destinations.
 Flint Bishop International Airport is the third largest airport in the state, served by four airlines to several primary hubs.
-Other frequently trafficked airports include Cherry Capital Airport, in Traverse City; Kalamazoo/Battle Creek International Airport, serving the Kalamazoo and Battle Creek region; Capital Region International Airport, located outside of Lansing; and MBS International Airport serving the Midland, Bay City and Saginaw tri-city region.
+Other frequently trafficked airports include Cherry Capital Airport, in Traverse City, serving the northern Lower Peninsula; Kalamazoo/Battle Creek International Airport, serving the Kalamazoo and Battle Creek region; Capital Region International Airport, located outside of Lansing; and MBS International Airport serving the Midland, Bay City and Saginaw tri-city region.
 Additionally, smaller regional and local airports are located throughout the state including on several islands.

 Government

 State government

 The Michigan State Capitol in Lansing houses the legislative branch of the government of the US state of Michigan.

 Michigan is governed as a republic, with three branches of government: the executive branch consisting of the Governor of Michigan and the other independently elected constitutional officers; the legislative branch consisting of the House of Representatives and Senate; and the judicial branch.
 The Michigan Constitution allows for the direct participation of the electorate by statutory initiative and referendum, recall, and constitutional initiative and referral (Article II, § 9, defined as "the power to propose laws and to enact and reject laws, called the initiative, and the power to approve or reject laws enacted by the legislature, called the referendum.
 The power of initiative extends only to laws which the legislature may enact under this constitution").
 Lansing is the state capital and is home to all three branches of state government.